FrameNetBrasil/gsoc2021_qualia/README.md

 # GSoC 2021 Qualia Project
 ## Qualia Relation Extraction and Annotation Tools

 This is the main reposity for the **FrameNet Brasil (FB-Br) Qualia Project at Google Summer of Code 2021**.
 In short, the project deals with the enrichment of the existing lexical database with relations extracted from external knowledge sources.
 This is a stand-alone project, which means that it's not intended to integrate with an existing system as is.
-The code itself is separated into several independent repositories (see below for links and more information).
+The code itself is separated into several independent repositories according to its function (see below for links and more information).

 ### Introduction